nucleotides/database-server/doc/database.md

 ## Input Data

-Tables used to store the data used in benchmarking
+Tables used to store the input data used the benchmarks.
+Examples of these may be FASTQ files containing reads from sequencing and FASTA files containing the improved draft quality genomes for comparison.

-### data_set
+### input_data_file_set

 Groups the different sets of data used for benchmarking by their name and description.

   * **name** - VARCHAR.
-The name is used to indentify the data when populating the database from file.
-Examples of this would be "jgi_isolate_microbe_2x150"
+The string name is used to indentify the data when populating the database.
+Examples of this would be "regular_fragment" should be unique for each biological source.

   * **description** - VARCHAR.
 Examples are "Illumina 2x150 isolated microbe sequenced at the JGI".

   * **active** - BOOLEAN.
 Indicate whether this data set should still be used.
     A false value indicates this data set is deprecated.

+  * **biological_source_id** - INT.
+Foreign key to the biological_source table
+    from which this input data came from.

+  * **platfom_type_id** - INT.
+Foreign key to the platform_type table used to
+    identify what laboratory hardware was used to generate this data.

+  * **protocol_type_id** - INT.
+Foreign key to the protocol_type table used to
+    identify what laboratory protocol was used to generate this data.

+  * **material_type_id** - INT.
+Foreign key to the material_type table used to
+    identify what kind of biological material this data came from.

+  * **extraction_method_type_id** - INT.
+Foreign key to the
+    extraction_method_type table used to identify the laboratory material used to extract source material for this data.

+  * **run_mode_type_id** - INT.
+Foreign key to the run_mode_type table used to
+    describe what mode the laboratory hardware was run with to generate the source data.

 ### data_record